nickspaargaren/racetijden-api/README.md

 - Run `npm install` to install the dependencies
 - Run `npm run start:dev` to start the application
+- Run `npx prisma db seed` to seed the database
+- Run `npx prisma migrate reset` to reset the database

 ### API documentation